-Streams created by source () or subscribe () are placed in a parallel region by set_parallel ().
+Streams created by source () or subscribe () are placed in a parallel region by set_parallel().

 - width (int) Degree of parallelism. - routing (Routing) Denotes what type of tuple routing to use. - func Optional function called when Routing.HASH_PARTITIONED routing is specified.
-The function provides an integer value to be used as the hash that determines the tuple channel routing. - name (str) The name to display for the parallel region.
+The function provides an integer value to be used as the hash that determines the tuple channel routing. - keys ([str]) Optional list of keys required when Routing.KEY_PARTITIONED routing is specified.
+Each key represents a tuple attribute. - name (str) The name to display for the parallel region.